mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 ---
-id: projections_storer
+id: projection_storer
-title: Projections Storer Configuration
+title: Projection Storer Configuration
-sidebar_label: Projections Storer
+sidebar_label: Projection Storer
 ---

-Projections Storer is the service in charge of constantly keeping up-to-date projections records with respect to change events that are received from the associated System of Records.
-Once modifications are stored to the database, the service triggers downstream components with the proper mechanism, so that Single Views can be regenerated with the latest data.
+Projection Storer is the service in charge of constantly keeping up-to-date projections records with respect to change events that are received from the associated System of Records.
+Once modifications are stored to the database, the service triggers downstream components with the proper mechanism, so that Single Views can be regenerated with latest data.

 This service partially overlap with the concerns of Real-Time Updater plugin, in particular converting in near real-time change events into projections records.
 Nonetheless, it has been designed to offer a more streamlined configuration experience,